nhatminh/nhatminh.github.io/_pages/about.md

 This is my [Google Scholar link](https://scholar.google.com/citations?user=tnoge7wAAAAJ).

 #### Personal Statement
 As a research scientist, I am passionate about developing sustainable solutions for open challenges in future complex systems.
-Throughout this journey, I keep challenging myself with an open-mind and exploring many new domains to broaden my limited understanding.
+Throughout this journey, I keep challenging myself with an open mind and exploring many new domains to broaden my limited understanding.

 I currently working on the following research topics